chingu-voyages/v17-vue-team-01/backend/README.md

     "color": "blue"
 }
 ```
 The event is created, and user is automatically inserted in event users array, and user events array also gets event id inserted.
-No dates are inserted, as event is not scheduled yet (only after the timeslots are insereted by each user, the event start and end will be filled)
+No dates are inserted, as event is not scheduled yet (only after the time slots are inserted by each user, the event start and end will be filled)

 + Add a user to an event